-Make a note in your logbook of the amount of weight you carried; whether you were diving in fresh water or saltwater; the thickness of your wetsuit and if it was long or short; and if you felt overweighted or underweighted.
+Make a note in your logbook of the amount of weight you carried; whether you were diving in freshwater or saltwater; the thickness of your wetsuit and if it was long or short; and if you felt overweighted or underweighted.
 This will help you to gain an understanding of how many weights you need in different environments.

 Get Trained For Peak Performance Buoyancy

 If you’d like to improve your buoyancy a great way to get started is to take the PADI Advanced Open Water Course.
-If you are already Advanced Open Water certified and would like to take learn more, maximise your buoyancy performance, or if you are working towards your PADI Master Scuba Diver certification, why not sign up for the PADI Peak Performance Specialty Course?
+If you are already Advanced Open Water certified and would like to take learn more, maximize your buoyancy performance, or if you are working towards your PADI Master Scuba Diver certification, why not sign up for the PADI Peak Performance Specialty Course?
 You’ll be making longer and more comfortable dives in no time!